tahirh/scala/resources/readme.md

-List of resources for learning scala
+# List of resources for learning scala

+creating a scala project with sbt: ```sbt new https://github.com/sbt/scala-seed.g8```